RealTimeChris/Jsonifier/ReadMe.md

 - Jsonifier = 238 milliseconds average per iteration.
 - Nlohmann-Json = 451 milliseconds average per iteration.
 ## Usage
 - Use the square bracket operator with the desired key names, to create objects.
-Also, use `Jsonifier::emplaceBack()` to create and add to arrays.
+Also, use `Jsonifier::Serializer::emplaceBack()` to create and add to arrays.
 - Alternatively use the square bracket operator with numbers as keys to access array-fields.
 If you try to access fields that don't exist, it will append the missing number of fields as "null".
 ----
 ```cpp